 Marita Woodruff Collection on Webster University Theater

-Finding Aids: Box list is available.
+Finding Aids: a Description of the collection is available.

 Marita Woodruff (personal communication, March 8, 2004).
-Webster University Oral History Program Recording #2
+Webster University Oral History Program Recording #2 Interview transcript.

 Schuster, J.M.
 (1998, Summer).
 Outstanding educators: Retiring faculty members reflect on their careers.
 Webster World, 4, 2-7.

 Sister Marita loves people; Theatre offers rich experience.
 (1964, May).
 Webster Alumnac, vol. 3, no. 4, p.
 4. (read the article)

 Photograph courtesy of Claudia Burris.
 Property of Webster University.